Korean Air Flight 801: Investigation and probable cause

 The NTSB also criticized the emergency responders for their delayed rescue operation, citing that most of the factors that delayed the response were preventable.
-These factors included ATC's initial unawareness of the accident, a brake failure on a firetruck, and, a delayed notification of the fire department.
+These factors included ATC's initial unawareness of the accident, a brake failure on a fire truck, and a delayed notification of the fire department.
 The NTSB also concluded that at least one person who survived the initial crash could have recovered had the response not been delayed.

-The NTSB presented its findings on March 24, 25 and 26, 1998, at the Hawaii Convention Center in Honolulu.
+The NTSB presented its findings on March 24, 25, and 26, 1998, at the Hawaii Convention Center in Honolulu.

 The section of the report entitled "Probable Cause" concluded:

 The National Transportation Safety Board determines that the probable cause of this accident was the captain's failure to adequately brief and execute the non-precision approach and the first officer's and flight engineer's failure to effectively monitor and cross-check the captain's execution of the approach.
 Contributing to these failures were the captain's fatigue and Korean Air's inadequate flight crew training.

-Contributing to the accident was the Federal Aviation Administration's intentional inhibition of the minimum safe altitude warning system at Guam and the agency's failure to adequately manage the system.The investigation report stated that a contributing factor was that the ATC Minimum Safe Altitude Warning (MSAW) system at Antonio B. Won Pat International Airport had been deliberately modified so as to limit spurious alarms and could not detect an approaching aircraft that was below minimum safe altitude.
+Contributing to the accident was the Federal Aviation Administration's intentional inhibition of the minimum safe altitude warning system at Guam and the agency's failure to adequately manage the system.The investigation report stated that a contributing factor was that the ATC Minimum Safe Altitude Warning (MSAW) system at Antonio B. Won Pat International Airport had been deliberately modified to limit spurious alarms and could not detect an approaching aircraft that was below minimum safe altitude.
 The probable cause of the accident was the captain's poor execution of the non-precision approach, the captain's fatigue, poor communication between the flight crew, and Korean Air's lack of flight crew training.

 Passengers

 Deaths and injuries

-Of the 254 people on board, 223 people – 209 passengers and 14 crew members (all three flight crew and 11 cabin crew) – were killed at the crash site.
+Of the 254 people on board, 223 people—209 passengers and 14 crew members (all 3 flight crew, and 11 cabin crew)— died at the scene.